Arshia001/FSharp.GrpcCodeGenerator/README.md

 * Contrary to the C# version, this code generator has no special handling for the types in `wrappers.proto`, since a `ValueOption<uint64>` is completely adequate for use in place of a `Nullable<uint64>`.
 See [here](https://docs.microsoft.com/en-us/aspnet/core/grpc/protobuf?view=aspnetcore-5.0#nullable-types) for more info.

-## How do I use it?

-This project is in an early stage; so this is going to be a bit harder than necessary.

-* Clone this repo.
-* Build the `FSharp.GrpcCodeGenerator` project into an executable for your OS.
-A .NET DLL without an accompanying OS-specific executable can't be used.
-* Rename the executable to `protoc-gen-fsharp` and place it somewhere inside your `PATH`.
-* Invoke it by running `protoc` with the `--fsharp_out` flag: `protoc my-proto-file.proto --fsharp_out=./generated-sources`
-  * Bear in mind that for now, you will have to generate sources for all built-in types (e.g. `any`) yourself.
-  You don't need to do this if you don't use the built-in types.
-  * You can use the `--fsharp_opt=no-server` and `--fsharp_opt=no-client` flags to control GRPC service code generation.
-* Place the generated files inside your project.
-* Add a reference to the `Google.Protobuf` and, if you use GRPC services, `Grpc.Core` packages.
-  * To create a GRPC server, you need the `Grpc.AspNetCore` package.
-  * To create a client, you need `Grpc.Net.Client`.

 ## Show me some code